THE WILLIAMS, PICTON

 CAPT.
 WILLIAM WILLIAMS

-Lewis and Anne’s second son, John Williams 1841-92, gained his masters certificate in 1870, and by 1871, he was captain of the brig Naomi, which voyaged to the Mediterranean and South America.
-In the 1871 census, John Williams is master of the Naomi at thirty years of age, and on board is his twenty-three year old brother Thomas Williams b.1848, as bosun.
+Lewis and Anne’s second son, John 1841-92, gained his masters certificate in 1870, and by 1871 he was captain of the brig Naomi, which voyaged to the Mediterranean and South America.
+In the 1871 census, John is master of the Naomi at thirty years of age, and on board is his twenty-three year old brother Thomas b.1848, as bosun.

 CAPTAIN JOHN WILLIAMS

-After four years on this vessel, John Williams spent the next seven years in command of the barque Granville.
+After four years on this vessel, John spent the next seven years in command of the barque Granville.
 He named his daughter Anne Granville after this ship.
 (I remember her as an old lady living in Auckland House).
 Captain John Williams then commanded the barque General Picton until 1890.
 This vessel was lost in mid Pacific, not in a storm but because the cargo of coal had self ignited, and she burnt and sank.
 Luckily, all the crew was rescued.
+However family descentants note that this event marked the Captain deeply.

-None of the captain’s sons went to sea, but the eldest John Llewelyn, who left Britain to take up a banking position in America during World War One, was for a time presumed lost on the liner Appam.
+None of the Captain John Williams' sons went to sea, but the eldest, John Llewelyn, who left Britain to take up a banking position in America during World War One, was for a time presumed lost on the liner Appam.
 This vessel was posted missing as one of her wrecked lifeboats had washed ashore near Madeira.
 All hope had evaporated when she thankfully turned up after prolonging her voyage to avoid submarines in the area.

 Another son Albert Wynne, was badly gassed serving in the army on the Western Front.
 When he returned home a pivoting summerhouse was built for him in the garden at Auckland House.
 I remember it as a young man, when I delivered milk to the house, and I had always considered it a sort of potting shed, or greenhouse, as it had an all glass front.
 According to Molly Williams, his niece, he would spend most of his days in there lying on a horsehair couch, with family members sporadically rotating the construction to ensure maximum sunlight.
 It was eventually decided for his health’s sake, that he go and live in South Africa.
 It was there that he died in 1933.

-Lewis and Anne’s third son Lewis 1845-1937, began his career as ships boy on the schooner Mary Jane.
+Lewis and anne's third son Thomas b1848 died in infancy and later another son was called Thomas in remembrance of him.
+Their fourth son Lewis 1845-1937, began his long maritime career as ships boy on the schooner Mary Jane.
 Later he gained his masters certificate in 1870, and commanded a series of sailing ships, the Martha Lloyd for seven years and the Naomi for another seven, until she was lost in 1882, the Granville, Claudia, Coromandel and the Caradog.
 He is reputed to have rounded Cape Horn more times than any other captain from Borth, apparently some fourteen times.
+He lived at 11 Cambrian Terrace with his wife Sarah.

 CAPT.
 LEWIS WILLIAMS